Pylons/pyramid/docs/narr/extending.rst

 application *imperatively* by using any code which configures the application through methods of the :term:`Configurator` (except for the :meth:`repoze.bfg.configuration.Configurator.load_zcml` method).
-Instead, should must use :term:`ZCML` for the equivalent purposes. :term:`ZCML` declarations that belong to an application can be "overridden" by integrators as necessary, but decorators and imperative code which perform the same tasks cannot.

-In general: use only :term:`ZCML` to configure your application if you'd like it to be extensible.
+Instead, must always use :term:`ZCML` for the equivalent purposes. :term:`ZCML` declarations that belong to an application can be "overridden" by integrators as necessary, but decorators and imperative code which perform the same tasks cannot.
+Use only :term:`ZCML` to configure your application if you'd like it to be extensible.

 Fundamental Plugpoints
 ~~~~~~~~~~~~~~~~~~~~~~